rladies/rladiesguide/content/comm/conferences/index.en.md

 ## Organizing a conference event

-If you are an R-Ladies member interested in leading a conference session, please notify us at `info@rladies.org` for our records and so that we may offer additional support if needed.
+If you are an R-Ladies member interested in leading a conference session, please notify us at `info@rladies.org` for our records so that we may offer additional support if needed.

 If you need assistance identifying a candidate R-Ladies member to lead a session,